,

 Winter wheat works well when direct seeding into standing stubble of early harvested crops (greenfeed, silage, or even or early canola).
 The standing stubble aids in snow trapping, which reduces the risk of winterkill and the risk of soil erosion from wind or water.

 Winter wheat must be seeded shallow, less than 1 inch (2.5 cm), even in a dry fall because winter hardiness decreases rapidly with deeper seeding.
-Successful production is often associated with seeding equipment that does minimal soil disturbance and maintains the snow trapping ability of anchored stubble and crop residues.
+Successful production is often associated with seeding equipment that does minimal soil disturbance and maintains the snow-trapping ability of anchored stubble and crop residues.

 The effect of fall-applied fertilizer on winter survival has been debated for years.
 Current research indicates that winter survival is not related to fall fertilization, as long as application rates are reasonable for moisture conditions at seeding.
-Phosphorus in the seedrow is effective and side-banded nitrogen eliminates the potential for seed-placed fertilizer damage.
-If nitrogen is not applied at seeding, it can be broadcast early in the spring, but this practice may not be as effective as fall fertilization.
+Phosphorus in the seedrow is effective and side-banded nitrogen eliminates the potential for seed-placed fertilizer salt damage.

 In the spring, the winter wheat plants may look as if all the leaves and roots are dead.
 This appearance does not mean the plants cannot recover.
 If new, white roots appear from the crown, the plant is alive and likely to recover.